Fishing for smallmouth bass on Great Pond in Belgrade, Kennebec County, Maine (May 13, 2023)

 Continue reading

-Digiprove sealCopyright protected by Digiprove
+Digiprove seal Copyright protected by Digiprove

 The rising sun is quickly burning off the morning fog.
 I love this vibe!

-Horseshoe Pond is a 132-acre body of water located in the towns of Stoneham and Stowe within the boundary of the White Mountain National Forest in southern Oxford County, Maine (see the Maine Atlas and Gazetteer map 10 D1).
+Horseshoe Pond is a 132-acre body of water located in the towns of Stoneham and Lovell within the boundary of the White Mountain National Forest in southern Oxford County, Maine (see The Maine Atlas and Gazetteer map 10 D1).
 The access point is by the outlet at the end of Horseshoe Pond Road, a well-maintained gravel road.
 The boat launch is unimproved but can easily accommodate small, trailered boats.
 Beware that motorboats with engines over six horsepower are not allowed.

 Continue reading

-Digiprove sealCopyright protected by Digiprove
+Digiprove seal Copyright protected by Digiprove

 Fishing for smallmouth bass on the Kennebec River in Fairfield, Somerset County, Maine (August 19, 2022)

 My nephew Joey visits from away and asks me if I can take him smallmouth bass fishing.
-I want to ensure that we have a fruitful morning, so I select to visit the Kennebec River in front of the Shawmut Dam located in Fairfield, Somerset County, Maine (see the Maine Atlas and Gazetteer map 21 D3).
+I want to ensure that we have a fruitful morning, so I select to visit the Kennebec River in front of the Shawmut Dam located in Fairfield, Somerset County, Maine (see The Maine Atlas and Gazetteer map 21 D3).
 I have had solid success at this location during two previous angling trips (click here and here for details) and hope to duplicate those past attainments with him.
 To reach this location, drive north out of Fairfield on Route 201 (Skowhegan Road) and turn right on Kennebec Street.
 Drive all the way down towards the dam and power station across from the railroad tracks.
 A blue boat-launch sign will direct you to the right through an open yellow gate towards the water.
 Keep in mind that anglers can only launch canoes and kayaks from this spot due to the shallow water and strong current.
 The area provides plenty of parking.

 Continue reading